edsu/anon/README.md

 used a [community](#community) of users to post selected Wikipedia edits to Twitter.

+anon can also send updates on [GNU Social / Mastodon](https://github.com/tootsuite/mastodon) (see below)

 ## Run

 To run anon you will need to: